-The IE GNSS-ValidityDuration indicates the remaining GNSS validity duration in the UE.
-Value s10 corresponds to 10 seconds, s20 corresponds to 20 seconds and so on.
+The IE GNSS-ValidityDuration indicates the remaining GNSS validity duration in the UE with reference to the time of transmitting the message containing the GNSS-ValidityDuration IE. Value s10 corresponds to 10 seconds, s20 corresponds to 20 seconds and so on.
 Value min5 corresponds to 5 minutes, value min10 corresponds to 10 minutes and so on.

 GNSS-ValidityDuration information element